 Margaretta Brown Barret (1839-1920), was the eldest of three daughters of Mason and Mary Yoder Brown.
 Margaretta was involved in preservation and civic activities.
 She became an early member of the National Society of The Colonial Dames of America (NSCDA) in Kentucky in 1908.
 The NSCDA is a patriotic organization committed to preserving the history of the United States through preservation, restoration and the interpretation of historic sites.
 Margaretta was also a Vice-Regent representing Kentucky in the Mount Vernon Ladies Association from 1902-1920.
 George Washington’s home Mt.
 Vernon and its surrounding grounds were purchased by the Mount Vernon Ladies Association in 1859 in order to preserve the decaying property.
 The Vice-Regents from each state were charged with raising awareness and funds, and even collecting donations of historic items to restore and furnish Mt.
 Vernon.
 For example, in 1903, Margaretta Barret spoke to women’s clubs in Kentucky and raised $200 to purchase two mules for Mount Vernon.

-Margaretta was also the first President of the Woman’s Club of Frankfort.
+Margaretta was also a member of the Kentucky Equal Rights Association and she was the first President of the Woman’s Club of Frankfort.
 She also served as treasurer of the First Presbyterian Church in Frankfort, beginning in 1909.

 Margaretta married William Francis Barret in 1871 and they had two boys together, Mason (1872-1918) and Frank Barret (1874-1902).
 William was a lawyer and the family lived in Louisville.
 William Barret died in 1882.
 Margaretta Barret outlived both of her children and moved back to Liberty Hall after her husband’s death.